A Diver Attention Estimation Framework for Effective Underwater Human-Robot Interaction

-The goal of the proposed diver attention estimation framework is to calculate the head orientation of a scuba diver to determine if they are attentive to a companion robot.
-To achieve this, we have to- \begin{enumerate*} \item localize diver faces, \item determine the facial keypoints of the diver, and \item estimate the head orientation (\ie attentiveness) from the geometry of the keypoints. \end{enumerate*} In this paper, we propose to solve the first two of these tasks with a unified architecture, called DATT-Net, in a supervised manner.
-Inspired by the robust single-stage face detector named RetinaFace~\cite{deng2020retinaface}, we design DATT-Net as follows.
+The primary goal of the proposed diver attention estimation framework is to estimate the head orientation of a scuba diver to determine if they are attentive to a companion robot.
+To achieve this, we need to- \begin{enumerate*} \item localize the diver's face, \item detect the facial keypoints of the diver, and \item determine the attentiveness of the diver from the geometry of the keypoints. \end{enumerate*} We propose to solve the first two tasks with a deep convolutional neural network called DATT-Net, which employs a pyramid structure in its design, similar to the ones shown in FPN~\cite{lin2017feature} and RetinaFace~\cite{deng2020retinaface}.
+The key components of DATT-Net are described below.